 Best Chromebook$629 from Best Buy

 Bottom line: Anyone who can find this model in stock has an absolute winner on their hands.
-The Acer Chromebook Spin 713 has frequently sold out in 2020 thanks to an affordable price matched with some of the most powerful specs you'll find with a Chrome OS device.
+The Acer Chromebook Spin 713 frequently sells out thanks to an affordable price matched with some of the most powerful specs you'll find with a Chrome OS device.
 As our only Chromebook pick with an HDMI port, 3:2 ratio, and i7 Intel processor, it's the best equipped for multi-display or multi-window productivity and for Stadia gaming.

 Processor: Up to 10th Gen i7-10510U 1.80GHz | Graphics: Intel UHD Shared | RAM: 16GB DDR4 SDRAM | Storage: 128 GB SSD | Display size: 13.5" | Display resolution: 2256x1504 | Ports and slots: 1x HDMI, 1x USB-C, 3x USB | Weight: 3.20 lb | Auto Update Expiration date: June 2028 | Convertible?
 Yes